PinkyRabbit/my-js-vim-cfg-v2/README.md

 vim ~/.vim/.vimrc
 ```

+Now you can open your project by `vim .` in project root folder.

 ## Linting

 For correct binding eslint with vim I use Ale plugin.
 It is awesome powerful plugin for any linter.